JodieHillKitcherside/ci-project01-bcfcls/README.md

   - Logo and menu text adjusts dependant on the screen size.
   - Maps, all tables, and main images all re-size depandant on the screen.
 Tables and divs have overflow scroll bar options when re-sized.
   - Borders and divs have been placed not to over spill.
+  - All headings have been targeted under 800px to algin with the header text.
+As h1 has been used throughout the main body, this was important to reduce at a smaller screen size.

 # MR finds to consider